vigneshv92/Computer-Vision/Notes/Advanced_Computer_Vision_and_Deep_Learning.md

 The real challenge here is that there's a variable output.
 You don't know ahead of time how many objects are going to be in a given image and CNNs and most neural networks have a defined unchanging output size.
 So, to detect a variable amount of objects in any image, you first must break that image up into smaller regions and produce bounding boxes and class labels for one region and one object at a time.
-We'll learn about techniques for finding these regions shortly.
-Then, you should be able to locate and classify any objects that appear in an original image, whether that's one object or three or 20.

 > So how can we go about breaking up an image into regions? </br>
 We know that we want these regions to correspond to different objects in the image and we don't want to miss any objects.